 For equity exotic options, the underlying

 instrument is the stock price instead of the forward yield curve.
-So,

-the volatility of the stock.
+in the volatility of the stock.
 See

 sttsens for details on the